-The Credit Crunch happened a decade ago, but it had such a devastating impact on so many businesses that it’s still a relatively clear memory for many – and though there’s been plenty of positive noises being made about the economy at various points since, it seems that today’s high street climate is no less brutal.
+The Credit Crunch happened a decade ago, but it had such a devastating impact on so many businesses that it’s still a relatively clear memory for many – and although there’s been plenty of positive noises being made about the economy at various points since, it seems that today’s high street climate is no less brutal.

-The much-vaunted saviour of the British high street – the casual dining revolution – has also faltered.
-Whereas once we were being reassured that food would be the new leisure activity, and restaurants would be the answer to empty shops, reinvigorating city and town centres into vibrant places to be, the so-called ‘casual dining crunch’ has also been in the news.
+The much-vaunted saviour of the British high street – the casual dining revolution – also faltered.
+Whereas once we were being reassured that food would be the new leisure activity, and restaurants would be the answer to empty shops, reinvigorating city and town centres into vibrant places to be, the so-called ‘casual dining crunch’ was also in the news.
 The financial troubles of Byron and Jamie’s Italian have been widely reported, as have the challenges felt by Strada and Prezzo, amongst others.
-The huge growth in this market – coinciding with a rise in the costs of food, staffing, rent and business rates – has left too many restaurants competing for too few customers, with margins squeezed beyond the realms of what the business can stand.
+The huge growth in this market – coinciding with a rise in the costs of food, staffing, rent and business rates – left too many restaurants competing for too few customers, with margins squeezed beyond the realms of what the business can stand.

 To find out more about our Credit Insurance and other risk mitigation solutions, and which might prove the best value for your business, please call Laura Prime on 01279 722555.